A look inside Kickstarter's Brooklyn office, where employees enjoy perks like a secret rooftop garden, coffee on tap, and plenty of dogs

 Hollis Johnson

-We quickly met up with our tour guides, director of HQ Charlie Mirisola, office manager Holly Ryan, and Charlie's dog, Jelly.
+We quickly met up with our tour guides, director of HQ Charlie Mirisola, office manager Holly Ryan, and Charlie's dog Jelly.
 Kickstarter is a dog-friendly office.
-Jelly and her canine companions are free to roam the building, but she'll always come running when Mirisola whistles.
+Jelly and her canine companions have free run of the building, but she'll always come running when Mirisola whistles.

 Hollis Johnson